Three box trucks driving on a motorway at dusk

 High need for ETA, status visibility, and professional exception handling

-Typical planning requirements
+Typical planning requirements in this segment

 Classical route planning is not enough here